-- Use [today’s idea] as frequently as possible throughout the day.
-It will help to make the day as happy for you as God wants you to be.
+Use [today’s idea] as frequently as possible throughout.
+It will help to make the day as happy for you as God wants it to be.
 And it will help those around you, as well as those who seem to be far away in space and time, to share this happiness with you.
 (62.4:1-3)

-- “I rest in God.”
-Completely undismayed, this thought will carry you through storms and strife, past misery and pain, past loss and death, and onward to the certainty of God.
+“I rest in God.”
+Completely undismayed this thought will carry you through storms and strife, past misery and pain, past loss and death, and onward to the certainty of God.
 There is no suffering it cannot heal.
-There is no problem that it cannot solve.
+There is no problem which it cannot solve.
 (109.3:1-4)

-- Do not repeat the thought and lay it down.
+Do not repeat the thought and then lay it down.
 Its usefulness is limitless to you.
-And it is meant to serve you in all ways, all times and places, and whenever you need help of any kind. (rIII.In.11:3-5)
+And it is meant to serve you in all ways, all times and places, and whenever you need help of any kind.
+(Re.3.In.11:3-5)

-- Shall we not learn to say these words when we have understood their power to release all minds from bondage?
-These are words which give you power over all events that seem to have been given power over you.
-(193.6:2-3)
+Shall we not learn to say these words when we have understood their power to release all minds from bondage?
+These are words which give you power over all events which seem to have been given power over you.
+(193.8:2-3)

-- To every apprehension, every care and every form of suffering, repeat these selfsame words.
-And then you hold the key that opens Heaven’s gate, and brings the Love of God the Father down to earth at last, to raise it up to Heaven.
-(193.13:4-5)
+To every apprehension, every care, and every form of suffering, repeat these selfsame words.
+In them you hold the key that opens Heaven’s gate and brings the love of God the Father down to earth at last, to raise it up to Heaven.
+(193.15:4-5)

 Can we really believe that repeating the Course’s words can bring benefits as astounding as these?
 If we can even entertain the possibility, then the rest of what I have to say will make perfect sense.